ska-sa/katgpucbf/doc/control.rst

 katgpucbf and its constituent engines:

 #. the instantiation and running of a complete end-to-end correlator, and
-#. the invocation of individual engines (dsim, fgpu, xbgpu) for more
+#. the invocation of individual engines (dsim, fgpu, xbgpu, vgpu) for more
    fine-grained testing and debugging.

-The first requires a mechanism to orchestrate the simultaneous spin-up of a correlator's required components - that is, some combination of dsim(s), F-Engine(s) and XB-Engine(s).
+The first requires a mechanism to orchestrate the simultaneous spin-up of a correlator's required components — that is, some combination of engines.
 For this purpose, katgpucbf utilises the infrastructure provided by `katsdpcontroller`_ — discussed in the following section.

 Regarding the testing and debugging of individual engines, more detailed explanations of their inner workings are discussed in their respective, more